-The cost for each of these items can vary quite a bit and some venues have preferred vendors that you are required to use.
+The price for each of these items can vary quite a bit, and some venues have preferred vendors that you are required to use.
 Make sure you include that question when you do your site visit.

 Plan for unexpected expenses, as well.
 Set aside at least 5% of your overall budget for the little things that are sure to pop up on your wedding day.
-You don’t want to be caught unprepared if your wedding gown needs a quick repair, for example.
-You may need to pay the venue for unexpected guests or pay for valet services, thanks to a big storm.
+For example, you don’t want to be caught unprepared if your wedding gown needs a quick repair.
+Thanks to a big storm, you may need to pay the venue for unexpected guests or valet services.

 Commonly overlooked expenses include: